-I'm a first-year Ph.D. student in the Mechanical Engineerng and Materials Science department and I come to Yale from the aerospace industry.
-I worked in Connecticut for three years post-gruduation at Hamilton Sundstrand designing life support systems for spacecraft and submarines (2 years on the Orion Program, 1 year on AILPE).
+I'm a third-year Ph.D. student in the Chemical Engineering department and I came to Yale from the aerospace industry.
+I worked in Connecticut for three years post-graduation at Hamilton Sundstrand designing life support systems for spacecraft and submarines (2 years on the Orion Program, 1 year on AILPE).
 Our motto was "keeping you alive at any altitude", and it was a thrill being exposed to so many different types of closed-atmosphere technologies.

 Looking to the future, I see myself as an entrepreneur, using my engineering skills to improve the world we live in.
 In my free time, I volunteer for Tau Beta Pi (http://tbp.org/pages/About/Index.cfm), the Engineering Honor Society, as a New England Director.
-I also paricipate in two entrepreneurship-focused teams.
 I'm fascinated by nomographs, clocks and maple syrup.